maxerbox/vscode-discord/README.md

 * Install the extension.
 The extension needs discord to be launched

-* Facultative: Add Visual Studio Code on discord.
+* Facultative: Add Visual Studio Code as "Game" on discord.

 ## Extension Settings